frontporch/Gearman.NET/README.md

       System.Threading.Thread.Sleep(1000);
   }
 ```
-the client and worker APIs (along with the job server) deal with the job management and network communication so you can focus on the application parts.
+The client and worker APIs (along with the job server) deal with the job management and network communication so you can focus on the application parts.
 There a few different ways you can run jobs in Gearman, including background for asynchronous processing and prioritized jobs.

 ### License